jymchng/sgpydan_do_not_use/README.md

 ## Pydantic-compatible

-The python class `NRIC` is compatible with a popular third-party python package [`pydantic`](https://docs.pydantic.dev/) for parsing and validation of data models.
+The python class `NRIC`, implemented in Rust using the `TypeState` and `Builder` patterns, is compatible with a popular third-party python package [`pydantic`](https://docs.pydantic.dev/) for parsing and validation of data models.

 Example: